Frequently Asked Questions

 Where can I learn more about the DTour and region?

-Read the 2022 DTour Guide, a 36-page literary zine of articles, artworks, poetry & recipes by a wide range of contributors from our region!
-You can pick up a free paper copy at both Trailheads and you might spot copies at your favorite spots throughout Wisconsin as well as Chicago and the Twin Cities.
-Click here to read the Guide online (scroll down to the Issuu).
+Read the 2024 DTour Guide, a literary zine of articles, artworks, poetry & recipes by a wide range of contributors!
+You can pick up a free paper copy at both Trailheads, and you might spot copies at your favorite spots throughout Wisconsin.

 Is there a schedule?
 What about pasture performances?

-The majority of the DTour can be experienced from sunrise to sunset, October 1-10.
-There will be weekend Pasture Performances (weather permitting) as well as special events at the Witwen Food Chain.
-See the full calendar of events.
+The DTour can be experienced from sunrise to sunset, October 5-14.
+There will be weekend Pasture Performances (weather permitting) as well as special events.
+Stay tuned!

 What are Offshoots?